xzhao391/Encrypted-Simulation-Research-2022/DLL_Generation/ReadME.md

 k_d (\dot{x}_m-\dot{x}_s)+ 0.9 \mu_s sign (\dot{x}_s)$$

 /* --------------------------------------------------------------------- Duffing Oscillator --------------------------------------------------------------- */

-This section also applies the SHE approach to the Duffing oscillator that includes a third degree of polynomials term.
-The duffing equation is represented by
-$$\ddot x + \delta \dot x + \alpha x + \beta x ^{3}= \gamma \cos(\omega t)$$, where the coefficients $\delta, \alpha, \beta, \gamma, \omega$  denote system damping, linear stiffness, amount of non-linearity in the restoring force, amplitude of the driving force, and angular frequency of the force.

-The equation is discretized with a step time $T_s$ for the current time $t=k T_s (k=0,1,2,\cdots$) and encrypted by using SHE.
+The Duffing equation is discretized with a step time $T_s$ for the current time $t=k T_s (k=0,1,2,\cdots$) and encrypted by using SHE.
 The main purpose of the encryption is to treat the parameters, $\alpha, \beta, \gamma, \delta$, as well as $\ddot x$, in the ciphertext.
 Compared to teleoperation encryption, more powerful sets of security parameters are needed due to the triple multiplications.

 $$Enc (\ddot x_k) = Enc(\gamma) \otimes Enc(\cos(\omega t))$$